AurumByte/aurumbyte.github.io/CONTRIBUTING.md

 ### Typos
 There are bound to be some typos in any website at any point.
 If you find any, open an issue or submit a _Pull Request_.

+## Conclusion
+If you do contribute major changes to the webpage, please indent the code and comment where necessary.
+*Happy contributing!*